Looking for a driveway alarm can be a confusing and overwhelming process.

-2. Sensor type
+2. Motion Sensor type

 The majority of driveway alarms use passive infrared sensors, or PIR sensors for short.
 In my experience, I would say 90-95% of the driveway alarms we sell use PIR sensors and our customers love the results they get with them.
 These sensors are accurate, offer a wide field of view, and are capable of picking up vehicle, human and large animal traffic.
 They are extremely cost-effective which makes them a great option, especially when your setup necessitates having multiples sensors paired to your receiver(s).

-3. Additional features
+3. Additional Motion Sensor Features